The White Stripes (album): Background and recording

+Silk, Satin and Suede was under consideration for the album title as it would've been a play on The Detroit Cobras' debut album title Mink, Rat or Rabbit (1998).
+None Dare Call It Conspiracy, named after the 1971 anti-communist book, was also under consideration.

+Because Jack and Meg had separated by the time the album was recorded, Jack's wedding ring was edited out of the album artwork.

 Music

+"The first song on our first album starts off with Meg.
+The last sound on the album is by Johnny Walker, who plays slide guitar with us on the last song."

+— –Jack's detail on the debut album.

 Johnny Walker of the Soledad Brothers played slide guitar on two songs: "Suzy Lee" and "I Fought Piranhas".
 Walker is credited with having taught Jack how to play slide, a technique featured heavily on the White Stripes' first two albums.
 Walker explains, "[Jack] had a four track in his living room and invited me to come by and do some recording.
 In return, I showed him how to play slide."
+In 2000, Jack described it as a "really angry" LP.
+Notwithstanding his opinion that they never topped their first album in all of its Detroit character, he felt he went overboard on the rawness and reverb.

 The White Stripes is a blues rock, punk rock, country rock, and arena rock album.
-It is dedicated to the blues musician Son House, who is an inspiration of Jack.
+It is dedicated to the blues musician Son House, who is an inspiration to Jack, and they thank Johnny Walker, Jim Diamond, Ko Melina, Dan John Miller, Meg's sister, one of Jack's brothers, Ben Blackwell, and Brian Muldoon among others.